pjay79/pjay79/README.md

 - 💬 Ask me about AWS Cloud Certifications
 - 📫 How to reach me: Email, Twitter DM
 - ⚡ Fun fact: 2nd Career Dev

+### Recent Experience

+### Ward 6 Australia: May 2020 - present

+Ward6 is an independent healthcare communications agency working with NGOs, retailers, pharmaceutical and biotechnology companies.
+Worked as the lead Full Stack Developer on a short-term contract.
+Built a React web app called Wellbean for global biotechnology company Amgen, and built the backend api with Node.js/Express and Docker.
+Utilized AWS cloud infrastructure (S3, CloudFront, Lambda@Edge, DynamboDb, Cognito, ECS Fargate & ECR, SSM, SES, ACM & WAF).
+Successfully passed Penetration Testing conducted by 3rd party.

+### MedApps: Apr 2019 - March 2019

+Worked on med app, a web dashboard and mobile app for accessing clinical and hospital guidelines, communicating with clinicians, and facilitating education and training.
+Worked as a Frontend Developer contributing to new features and bug fixes.
+Primarily using React, Redux, React Native.
+Also led development of Emergency Protocols React Native app for the Agency for Clinical Innovation.
+Experienced with mobile app production workflow with CI/CD using Circle CI, Fastlane, AppCenter, and deployments to App Store and Google Play.